 Finally, their mite-resistant gene is easily watered down if you have a different bee race within mating distance.
 So once you go Russian, you stay Russian.

-In summary, Russian bees have been found to be resistant to the varroa mite and even, in some cases, even the tracheal mite.
+In summary, Russian bees have been found to be resistant to the varroa mite and, in some cases, even the tracheal mite.
 They aren’t as friendly as the first three.
 Their population is controlled by nectar availability.
-Therefore, when the flowers bloom, be proactive; otherwise, you may have swarming.
+Therefore, when the flowers bloom, and there is abundant nectar flow, be proactive; otherwise, you may have swarming.

-Bottom Line When Choosing Bees as a New Beekeeper Who is Just Getting Started
+Bottom Line When Choosing Your First Bees as a New Beekeeper

 In truth, you’re likely to wind up with a mutt race, which is a blend of everything and nothing in particular.